DS-TSE/Technical_Assessment/README.md

 1. Using the purchase_order.pdf file in this repository, create and send an envelope.
      - **Case submission:** Hello support, I tried to send the attached purchase_order.pdf to my co-worker but I'm receiveing an error message, I'm not sure what it means, can you help?
-     - Please also include a response you would write to this cusotmer in your sbmission to the recruiter.
+     - Please include a response you would write to this cusotmer, and include it in your sbmission to the recruiter.
 2. Import the DS_TSE_TechTemplate.zip template to your developer account and attempt the following:
      - This imported template has automatic template matching enabled, and uploading the purchase_order.pdf would normally trigger automatic template matching.
      - Create a new envelope using the purchase_order.pdf